Title of statistical activity: Construction volume indices

 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Construction volume indices compared to the fixed base period, corresponding period of the previous year and the previous period by type of construction
+Construction volume indices compared to the fixed base period; change of construction volume indices on the same period of the previous year and previous period by type of construction

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.